STEllAR-GROUP/hpx/docs/sphinx/why_hpx.rst

 It is impossible to design a system exposing zero latencies.
 In an effort to come as close as possible to this goal many optimizations are mainly targeted towards minimizing latencies.
-Examples for this can be seen everywhere, for instance low latency network technologies like `InfiniBand
+Examples for this can be seen everywhere, such as low latency network technologies like `InfiniBand
 <http://en.wikipedia.org/wiki/InfiniBand>`_, caching memory hierarchies in all
 modern processors, the constant optimization of existing |mpi|_ implementations to reduce related latencies, or the data transfer latencies intrinsic to the way we use `GPGPUs <http://en.wikipedia.org/wiki/GPGPU>`_ today.
-It is important to note, that existing latencies are often tightly related to some resource having to wait for the operation to be completed.
+It is important to note that existing latencies are often tightly related to some resource having to wait for the operation to be completed.
 At the same time it would be perfectly fine to do some other, unrelated work in the meantime, allowing the system to hide the latencies by filling the idle-time with useful work.
 Modern